 Osteoarthritis, the most common joint disorder, often begins in the 40s and 50s and affects almost all people to some degree by age 80.
 Before the age of 40, men develop osteoarthritis more often than do women, often because of injury.
+Many people have some evidence of osteoarthritis on x-rays (often by age 40), but only half of these people have symptoms.
 From age 40 to 70, women develop the disorder more often than do men.
 After age 70, the disorder develops in both sexes equally.

-Normally, joints have such a low friction level that they are protected from wearing out, even after years of use.
+Normally, joints have such a low friction level that they are protected from wearing out, even after years of typical use, overuse, or injury.
 Osteoarthritis is caused most often by tissue damage.
 In an attempt to repair a damaged joint, chemicals accumulate in the joint and increase the production of the components of cartilage, such as collagen (a tough, fibrous protein in connective tissue) and proteoglycans (substances that provide resilience).
 Next, the cartilage may swell because of water retention, become soft, and then develop cracks on the surface.
 Tiny cavities form in the bone beneath the cartilage, weakening the bone.
 The attempt of the tissues to repair the damage may lead to new growth of cartilage, bone, and other tissue.
 Bone can overgrow at the edges of the joint, causing bumps (osteophytes) that can be seen and felt.
 Ultimately, the smooth, slippery surface of the cartilage becomes rough and pitted, so that the joint can no longer move smoothly and absorb impact.
 All the components of the joint—bone, joint capsule (tissues that enclose most joints), synovial tissue (tissue lining the joint cavity), tendons, ligaments, and cartilage—fail in various ways, thus altering the function of the joint.

 Usually, symptoms develop gradually and affect only one or a few joints at first.
 Joints of the fingers, base of the thumbs, neck, lower back, big toes, hips, and knees are commonly affected.
-Pain, often described as a deep ache, is the first symptom and, when in the weight-bearing joints, is usually made worse by activities that involve weight bearing (such as standing.
+Pain, often described as a deep ache, is the first symptom and, when in the weight-bearing joints, is usually made worse by activities that involve weight bearing (such as standing).
 In some people, the joint may be stiff after sleep or some other inactivity, but the stiffness usually subsides within 30 minutes, particularly if the joint is moved.

 In some joints (such as the knee), the ligaments, which surround and support the joint, stretch so that the joint becomes unstable.
 Alternatively, the hip or knee may become stiff, losing its range of motion.
 Touching or moving the joint (particularly when standing, climbing stairs, or walking) can be very painful.

 Osteoarthritis often affects the spine.
 Back pain is the most common symptom.
 Usually, damaged disks or joints in the spine cause only mild pain and stiffness.
 However, osteoarthritis in the neck or lower back can cause numbness, pain, and weakness in an arm or leg if the overgrowth of bone presses on nerves.
 The overgrowth of bone may be within the spinal canal in the lower back (lumbar spinal stenosis), pressing on nerves before they exit the canal to go to the legs.
-This pressure may cause leg pain after walking, suggesting incorrectly that the person has a reduced blood supply to the legs (intermittent claudication—see Peripheral Arterial Disease: Arteries of the Legs and Arms).
+This pressure may cause leg pain after walking, suggesting incorrectly that the person has a reduced blood supply to the legs (intermittent claudication—see see Arteries of the Legs and Arms).
 Rarely, bony growths compress the esophagus, making swallowing difficult.

-Osteoarthritis may be stable for many years or may progress very rapidly, but most often it progresses slowly after symptoms develop.
+Osteoarthritis may be stable for many years or may progress very rapidly but most often it progresses slowly after symptoms develop.
 Many people develop some degree of disability.

 For osteoarthritis of the spine, specific exercises sometimes help, and back supports or braces may be needed when pain is severe.
 Exercises should include both muscle-strengthening as well as low-impact aerobic exercises (such as walking, swimming, and bicycle riding).
 If possible, people should maintain ordinary daily activities and continue to perform their normal activities, such as a hobby or job.
 However, physical activities may have to be adjusted to avoid bending and thus aggravating the pain of osteoarthritis.

-Physical therapy, often with heat therapy (see Rehabilitation: Heat therapy), can be helpful.
+Physical therapy, often with heat therapy (see see Heat therapy), can be helpful.
 Range-of-motion exercises performed in warm water are helpful because heat improves muscle function by reducing stiffness and muscle spasm.
-Cold may be applied to reduce pain from temporary worsening in one joint.
+Cold may be applied to reduce pain caused by temporary worsening in one joint.
 Splints or supports (such as a cane, crutch, brace, or even a walker) can protect specific joints during painful activities.
 Shoe inserts (orthotics) may help reduce pain caused by walking.
 Massage by trained therapists and deep heat treatment with diathermy or ultrasonography may be useful.

 Drugs are used to supplement exercise and physical therapy.
 Drugs, which may be used in combination or individually, do not directly alter the course of osteoarthritis.
 They are used to reduce symptoms and thus allow more normal daily activities.
-A simple pain medicine (analgesic), such as acetaminophen, may be all that is needed for mild to moderate pain.
-Alternatively, a nonsteroidal anti-inflammatory drug (NSAID) may be taken to lessen pain and swelling.
-NSAIDs reduce pain and inflammation in joints (see Pain: Nonsteroidal Anti-Inflammatory Drugs).
-However, they have a higher risk of serious side effects than acetaminophen when used long term.
-Sometimes other types of pain medicine may be needed.
-For example, a cream derived from cayenne pepper—the active ingredient is capsaicin—can be applied directly to the skin over the joint.
+A simple pain reliever (analgesic), such as acetaminophen, may be all that is needed for mild to moderate pain.
+Sometimes, however, people may need a more potent analgesic, such as tramadol or opioids.

 Muscle relaxants (usually in low doses) occasionally relieve pain caused by muscles straining to support joints affected by osteoarthritis.
 In older people, however, they tend to cause more side effects than relief.